syncfusion-content/blazor-docs/blazor/maps/annotations.md

 ---
 layout: post
 title: Annotations in Blazor Maps Component | Syncfusion
-description: Checkout and learn here all about annotations in Blazor Maps component of Syncfusion, and more details.
+description: Checkout and learn here all about Annotations in Blazor Maps component of Syncfusion, and more details.
 platform: Blazor
 control: Maps
 documentation: ug